Abdulrahman-N/TechAssess/README.md

 # Tech Assessment

 <h2>Project Architecture</h2>

-* MVVM with Clean Architecture
+* Clean architicture with MVVM as a prestnation design pattern
 * The project is built with single activiy as a design choice
 * Dagger hilt as a Dependency Injection framework
 * RxJava for threading